inkarkat/svn-extensions/README.md

 Download all / some selected extensions (note that some have dependencies, though) and put them somewhere in your `PATH`.
 You can then invoke them via `svn-SUBCOMMAND`.

-Optionally, use the following (Bash) shell function (e.g. in your `.bashrc`) to transparently invoke the extensions in the same way as the built-in kubectl commands, via `svn SUBCOMMAND`:
+Optionally, use the following (Bash, but should also work in Korn shell and Dash) shell function (e.g. in your `.bashrc`) to transparently invoke the extensions in the same way as the built-in kubectl commands, via `svn SUBCOMMAND`:

     # Allow definition of Subversion aliases (e.g. "svn foo") by putting an
     # executable "svn-foo" somewhere in the PATH.